 The exhaustion and poor mental health can take a toll on families and relationships due to this lack of energy, low self-esteem and lack of routine affecting physical health.

 Many professionals, especially freelancers who experience some of the symptoms above, turn to substances.

-If substance usage is becoming a problem for you, drug rehab might be your only option. see how you are affected by drug and alcohol usage concerning work and how you can improve your situation with therapy either online or in person.
+Drug rehab might be your only option if substance usage is becoming a problem for you.
+See how you are affected by drug and alcohol usage concerning work and how you can improve your situation with online or in-person therapy.

 Some choose stimulants such as cocaine to try and enhance performance, and some may use alcohol or benzodiazepines to help them relax and reduce anxiety or stress.

-While this may solve the problem short term, these mechanisms almost always turn into addictions or issues.
+While this may solve the short-term problem, these mechanisms almost always become addictions or issues.